vsajip/python-gnupg/docs/index.rst

     >>> gpg = gnupg.GPG(gnupghome='/path/to/home/directory')

-If the home directory does not exist, it will be created (including any missing parent directories).
+If the home directory does not exist, a ValueError will be raised.
 Thereafter, all the operations available are accessed via methods of this instance.
 If the ``gnupghome`` parameter is omitted, GnuPG will use whatever directory is the default (consult the GnuPG documentation for more information on what this might be).

 The :meth:`GPG` constructor also accepts the following additional optional keyword arguments: